KlemensStrasser/social-url-scheme-handling/README.md

-# Social profile URL handling
+# Social Profile URL Handling

 A simple `URL` extension for opening Bluesky and Mastodon profiles in different client apps, like `Ivory`, `Radiant` or `Skeets`, depending on what the user has installed.
 If none is installed, this will open the profile in the browser.